 As health professionals, we maintain records about you in order to support your care.
 By registering with the practice, your existing records will be transferred to us from your previous practice so that we can keep them up to date while you are our patient.
 If you do not have a previous medical record (a new-born child or coming from overseas, for example), we will create a medical record for you.
 We take great care to ensure that your information is kept securely, that it is up to date, accurate and used appropriately.
 All of our staff are trained to understand their legal and professional obligations to protect your information and will only look at your information if they need to.

 For provision of direct care:

 In the practice, individual staff will only look at what they need in order to carry out such tasks as booking appointments, making referrals, giving health advice or provide you with care.

 We share information about you with other health professionals where they have a genuine need for it to support your care.
-More details about specific organisations who may receive your data for the purpose of your direct care are in the following document.
+More details about specific organisations who may receive your data for the purpose of your direct care are below:

 |Recipient of data||Reason or purpose|